 The Normanby steel and iron works were tucked into the space immediately north of the railway with the river on the northern side.
 It is on the bend of the river below Port Clarence and immediately after the deep water wharf.
 To the right, further down river, is Cargo Fleet Light and Smiths Docks.

-Ten years later 62 year old William has joined his sons working at the steelworks and his daughters are out working as well to help the large family keep afloat.
+Ten years later in 1901 62 year old William has joined his sons working at the steelworks and his daughters are out working as well to help the large family keep afloat.
 Margaret is a general domestic servant, and Susannah is a shirt seamstress working from home on her own account.

 In 1911 William is aged 73 and is still a labourer at the steelworks with his single, 43 year old son John.
 The only other child still at home is 22 year old daughter Hilda.
 The family are still living in their four roomed house at 60 Napier Street in South Bank.